How to Compress Videos to Smaller Size in Premiere Pro

 Suggested reading => Top 10 Free Video Compression Software better than Premiere Pro.

-• No noticeable quality degradation thanks to the built-in High Quality engine and de-interlacing engine.
+- Maintain high visual quality thanks to the built-in High Quality engine and de-interlacing tools.

 Part 1.
 [Tutorial] How to Compress Video in Premiere Pro without Losing Quality